Helpful Tips In Dealing With Disappointment

 Disappointment can be difficult to manage

-How to use communication to understand
+How to use communication in dealing with disappointment

 Resolving disappointment and hurt when a friend lets you down may be difficult without a conversation if you hope to reconcile the friendship.
 In these cases, it can be helpful to understand the circumstances behind what led your friend to behave in this way.
 In addition, your friend might not know how upset you are, so communicating your feelings to them directly may open the conversation to a more honest resolution.